Questions about long-

 The first step is to talk to your healthcare provider.
 If they prescribe APRETUDE, they will discuss how it is a long-acting HIV prevention option dosed every other month, and can answer any questions that may come up.

-*APRETUDE is given every other month by a healthcare provider after initiation injections have been given 1 month apart for 2 consecutive months.
-It’s important to attend all appointments.
-Your healthcare provider may prescribe about a month of once-daily starter pills.
+APRETUDE is given every other month by a healthcare provider after initiation injections have been given 1 month apart for 2 consecutive months.
+Stay under a provider’s care while receiving APRETUDE.
+You must receive it as scheduled.
+If you will miss a scheduled injection by more than 7 days, call your provider right away.

 If you’re prescribed APRETUDE, you can enroll in ViiVConnect to determine your insurance coverage and find out if you’re eligible for programs that may help lower your out-of-pocket costs.